oscar345/thesis_code/README.md

+# Thesis for Bachelor of Information Science
-# Dutch question and answering systems and the impact of larger contexts
+> Dutch question and answering systems and the impact of larger contexts

-###### Thesis for Bachelor of Information Science
+You can find the code and the commands that have been used for the thesis here.